pipecat-ai/rtvi-client-ios-daily/README.md

-# Daily Real-Time Voice Inference iOS SDK
+# Pipecat iOS SDK with Daily Transport

-[RTVI-AI](https://github.com/rtvi-ai/) is an open standard for Real-Time Voice [and Video] Inference.
+The [Pipecat](https://github.com/pipecat-ai/) project uses [RTVI-AI](https://github.com/rtvi-ai/), an open standard for Real-Time Voice [and Video] Inference.

 This library exports a VoiceClient that has the [Daily](https://www.daily.co/) transport associated.